-Hashtags and LinkedIn
+Using Hashtags on LinkedIn

 What is a hashtag anyway?
 Think of it as a powerful categorizing tool.
 More specifically, a symbol to group together like content that lives on social media.
 Somewhere around the year 2007, Twitter users were in a frenzy about how content was displayed across the platform.
 It was a big jumble of topics, with no rhyme or reason.
 In an effort to control the chaos, hashtags were thrown into the mix.
 Now, posts on Twitter that contained keywords or phrases preceded by a ‘#’ symbol could be displayed in one, cohesive place where interested parties could find them.
 All you had to do was search the keywords in the search bar, and it would pull up related posts, mentions, and other media with the same tags.

 While use of the hashtag for categorizing topics was born on Twitter, other social media platforms quickly followed suit.
-Facebook, Instagram, Google+, Pinterest, and LinkedIn also allow for content on their sites to be grouped by relevant hashtags.
+Facebook, Instagram, LinkedIn, and Pinterest also allow for content on their sites to be grouped by relevant hashtags.
 Groups that can benefit from adequate use of hashtags differ with each platform.
 If you’re a business or individual that needs to network and sell themselves professionally, LinkedIn is a solid place to start.
 If you don’t know what LinkedIn is, think social media platform geared towards showcasing a professional identity.

 Depending on your target audience, LinkedIn could be the best or only platform for you to shine.
 And shining bright on LinkedIn involves the proper use of hashtags (among other things).
 LinkedIn suggests using hashtags on its platform to establish credibility, reach people who value your offerings, and to network and start conversations over shared goals and interests.